yamitzky/xlrd-go/docs/content/development.md

 ## Making a release

 Update the changelog and tag a release.
-Release automation will be added in CI.
+Pushing a `v*` tag triggers GoReleaser to publish the `xls2csv` binaries and release notes to GitHub Releases.